MayankGeek/Web-Automation/README.md

-This is a simple CLI based python automation script that helps you login to facebook when you enter your username and password.
+This is a simple CLI based python automation script that helps you login to Facebook and Instagram when you enter your username and password.